Shopify/mobile-buy-sdk-android/README.md

 ## Sample application [⤴](#table-of-contents)

 The Buy SDK includes a comprehensive sample application that covers the SDK's most common use cases.
 It's built on best practices and our recommended `ViewModel` architecture.
 You can use it as a template, a starting point, or a place to cherrypick components as needed.
-Check out the [Storefront readme](/Sample%20Apps/Storefront/) for more details.
+Check out the [Sample readme](/MobileBuy/sample/) for more details.

 ## Contributions [⤴](#table-of-contents)